 SIGN-UP TO BE A REVIEWER

-The schedule is designed to provide participants with interactive and engaging programming, opportunities for deeper discussion, and networking.
+The 2020 FIrst-generation Student Success Conference is from June 29 - July 1, and the schedule is designed to provide participants with interactive and engaging programming, opportunities for deeper discussion, and networking.
 To view last year's proceedings, check out the 2019 Program Book.

 The schedule is subject to minor changes.